Atrial fibrillation is a condition in which the

 New nonpharmacologic possibilities have emerged.
 These include surgery, radiofrequency catheter

-ablation, pacing, and atrial defibrillation in the treatment of atrial
+ablation, pacing, and atrial defibrillation.

 Atrial Fibrillation and